bhavin04890/rhdp-pxe/docs/source/cli-based-labs/trashcan-cli.rst

 Verify the restore by accessing the app
 ~~~~~~~~~~

-Navigate to the Demo App UI by using the LoadBalancer endpoint from the command below and see that our data is back!
-You may have to click on the refresh icon in order to see the icons come back.
+Navigate to the Demo App UI by using the LoadBalancer endpoint from the command below and see that our orders are back!

 .. code-block:: shell